 - Has my Will been properly prepared and signed?
 What if it’s not valid?

-If you want your assets and belongings to be distributed in a particular way upon your death, you must have a Will.
+A Will ensures that your assets and belongings are distributed in a particular way preferred by you upon your death.

 - it allows you have a say on how your assets and belongings will be distributed;

 - it allows your assets to be transferred smoothly on your death;

 - if you have children, it provides security for your children’s future;

 - if you have children under 18 when you die, it allows you to nominate a guardian.